 ⚠️ This will lead you to create long, very detailed tours lacking some of the key contexts that actually make the experience useful.⚠️

-You already know how it is important to define an objective for a product tour, that how these goals are what have been feeding a user's Aha moment.
+You already know how important it is to define an objective for a product tour, and how these goals are feeding a user's Aha moment.